TheMostDifficultStep/Mjolnir/README.md

 # Mjolnir
 Text Editor, Music Player, Image Viewer, and more!

-Mjolnir is a very large integrated application environment I used to host a number of built in application types...
+Mjolnir is a very large integrated application environment I use to host a number of built in application types...

 1) Text editor.
 Uniscribe and FreeType2
 2) Music Player.
 Windows and Alsa.